Dr Amit Nagpal

 Step 2: Acquire Necessary Knowledge

-- Get certified: Become a certified independent director by getting certified from reputed organisation.
+- Get certified: Become a certified independent director by getting certified from a reputed organization, which can further aid in strengthening your personal branding.

 Step 3: Register on the Independent Directors’ Databank